yaolubrain/Conv4D/README.md

-# 4D Convolution in CUDA with PyTorch interface
+# 4D Convolution and Cost Volume in CUDA

-I wrote a simple 4D convolution layer in CUDA.
-Currently, it supports only 4x4x4x4 kernel size.
+A simple 4D convolution layer and 4D cost volume layer in CUDA with Pytorch interface.